 In Florida, the abuser must hand over all firearms and ammunition to law enforcement, where it is held.
 This provision is in place for the future safety of the victim.

 Judges may also compel the abusers to attend batterer’s intervention programs.
 He may also order the abuser regularly test for drugs, alcohol, etc.

 The trial attorneys at Van Riper and Nies Attorneys, an Army Ranger Veteran-owned law firm, have successfully represented victims of domestic violence and those charged with domestic violence in cases in Broward, Palm Beach, Martin County and St. Lucie counties.
 This article is not a substitute for legal advice.
-For more information about our Family Law practice call 877-322-5291.
+For more information about our Criminal Defense and Family Law practice call Christian Van Riper at 877-322-5291.